 Archway Community Services (ACS) provides recycling educational services on behalf of the City through a school education program and workshops for community groups.
 ACS also operates a Recycling Education Centre located at the Abbotsford Mission Recycling Depot (33670 Valley Rd).

-To request a classroom presentation, field trip or community workshop regarding recycling, please visit the Archway Community Services - Recycling Education Program webpage for more information.
+To request a classroom presentation, field trip or community workshop regarding recycling, please visit Archway Community Services - Recycling Education Program for more information.

 If you are looking for resources on waste please click on the appropriate link below:

 - Ladybug Colouring Page

 - Recycle BC Home Recycling Resources

 - Recycle BC - What Happens to Curbside Recycling Infographic